-Our Data Protection Officer is Deborah Dillon and you can contact them at Deborah.firstname.lastname@example.org.
+Our Data Protection Officer is Matthew Hall and you can contact him at email@example.com.

 The BRIGHTLIGHT Team at University College London Hospitals NHS Foundation Trust will or has collected information from you and/or your medical records, from Public Health England and NHS Digital for the research studies listed above in accordance with our instructions.
 This includes information about your cancer, the treatment you have received and where you have been treated.

 The BRIGHTLIGHT Team will keep your name and contact details confidential and will not pass this information to anyone else based at University College London Hospitals NHS Foundation Trust.
 The BRIGHTLIGHT Team will use this information as needed, to contact you about the research study, and make sure that relevant information about the study is recorded for your care, and to oversee the quality of the study.
 Certain individuals from University College London Hospitals NHS Foundation Trust and regulatory organisations may look at your medical and research records to check the accuracy of the research study.
 University College London Hospitals NHS Foundation Trust will only receive information without any identifying information.
 The people who analyse the information will not be able to identify you and will not be able to find out your name or contact details.